 Shibani, A. (2019).
 Augmenting pedagogic writing practice with contextualizable learning analytics.
 Doctoral Dissertation, Connected Intelligence Centre, University of Technology Sydney, AUS.

-Key paper (alignment with learning design): Shibani, A., Knight, S., Buckingham Shum S. (2019).
+(aligning writing analytics with learning design) Shibani, A., Knight, S., Buckingham Shum S. (2019).
 Contextualizable Learning Analytics Design: A Generic Model and Writing Analytics Evaluations.
 In Proceedings of the International Conference on Learning Analytics and Knowledge (LAK’19).
 ACM, New York, NY, USA.
 [PDF]

 Knight, S., Shibani, A. and Buckingham Shum S. (2018).
 Augmenting Formative Writing Assessment with Learning Analytics: A Design Abstraction Approach.
 London Festival of Learning (Tri-Conference Crossover Track), London (June 2018).